aspect-build/rules_lint/docs/format.md

 Create test for the given formatters.

 Intended to be used with `bazel test` to verify files are formatted.
-This is not recommended, because it is either non-hermetic or requires listing all source files.
+**This is not recommended**, because it is either non-hermetic or requires listing all source files.

 To format with `bazel run`, see [format_multirun](#format_multirun).